quarkiverse/quarkus-operator-sdk/samples/joke/README.md

 EOF
 ```

-Once the subscription is installed, you should see your operator pod up and running:
+Once the subscription is created, you should see your operator pod up and running:

 ```shell
 kubectl get csv -n operators jokerequestreconciler